Reliance Industries shares hit fresh one-year low; time to buy, sell or hold?

 Shares of Reliance Industries fell for the fifth straight session to hit their fresh one-year low level in Wednesday's trade.
-The stock today slipped 0.59 per cent to touch a day low -- also its 52-week low -- of Rs 2,263 against a previous close of Rs 2,276.50.
-So far, this hasn't been the year that the oil-to-telecom conglomerate would be anticipating.
-The RIL stock has fallen nearly 12 per cent on a year-to-date (YTD) basis.
-A total of 1.48 lakh shares changed hands today on BSE, which was lower than the two-week average volume of 2.34 lakh shares.
-Turnover on the counter stood at Rs 33.66 crore, commanding a market capitalisation (m-cap) of Rs 15,35,765.90 crore.
+The stock today slipped 2.13 per cent to touch a day low -- also its 52-week low -- of Rs 2,228 against a previous close of Rs 2,276.50.
+So far, this hasn't been the year that the oil-to-telecom conglomerate would have been anticipating.
+The RIL stock has fallen a little over 13 per cent on a year-to-date (YTD) basis.
+A total of 4.22 lakh shares changed hands today on BSE, which was higher than the two-week average volume of 2.34 lakh shares.
+Turnover on the counter stood at Rs 95.42 crore, commanding a market capitalisation (m-cap) of Rs 15,14,116.33 crore.

 Analysts said that Reliance has been hovering near Rs 2,300 level and resistance on the counter could be seen at Rs 2,344, followed by Rs 2,345, Rs 2,355 and Rs 2,424 levels.
 Yet, one analyst suggested traders against initiating any fresh longs for now, while another said the stock may slip below Rs 2,200 in the near term.

 Osho Krishan, Senior Analyst - Technical & Derivative Research at Angel One, said, "Reliance has been in a corrective phase for quite some time and is hovering near the crucial zone of Rs 2,300.
 Historically, the stock has reversed from the mentioned zone, and the same is expected to be seen this time.
 As far as levels are concerned, Rs 2,240-2,220 is likely to cushion the fall in the comparable period.
-However, any breach below the same could disrupt the technical charts.
+However, any breach below the same could disrupt the technical charts."

 On the flip side, the initial resistance is placed around the bearish gap of Rs 2,345-2,355, followed by the immediate swing high of Rs 2,424-odd level, Krishan added.